popeil97/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+**Answer: u don’t actually need to change the example code to get the on board LED to blink, since it seems the “LED_BUILTIN” variable maps to pin 13.
+But if you wish you can replace “LED_BUILTIN” and get the same result.**

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**